ARMmbed/mbed-os-5-docs/docs/reference/contributing/guidelines/workflow.md

 #### Fix

 A bug fix is a change that fixes a specific defect in the codebase with backwards compatibility.
 These are the highest priority because of the positive impact the change will have on users developing against the same code.
 A bug fix should be limited to restoring the documented or proven otherwise, originally intended behavior.
 Bug fixes are candidates for patch releases.
+Large, non-trivial bug fixes approaching the size of refactors run the risk of being considered refactors themselves.

 Release: patch